 Worms in Dogs

 Dogs get tapeworms from licking themselves and swallowing fleas, which carry them.
 Tapeworms absorb some of the dog’s nutrients from the intestine where they attach.
 The tapeworm is made up of small segments, each about the size of a grain of rice.
-These are passed in feces and can sometimes been se around the dog’s anus.
+These are passed in feces and can sometimes be seen around the dog’s anus.
 An injection or tablet can kill tapeworms.
 Humans can also get tapeworms, but people don't get them from an infected pet.
 Read the full article.

 Despite its name, ringworm is not a worm at all.
 It is a skin infection caused by a fungus.
 In dogs, ringworm often presents as a dry, gray, scaly patch, although it may cause no symptoms at all.
 In people, it forms a round, red lesion with a ring-like appearance.
 Dogs pick up ringworm when their skin comes into contact with the spores of the fungus.
 Spores are commonly found in the soil or on cats.
 The spores can be present on a cat even when it shows no symptoms.
 People can catch it by touching an infected pet.
 Treatment for ringworm in dogs may involve medicated dips, shampoos, or ointments.
 Your dog may also need oral medication for one to two months.
 You may need to take other measures to clear ringworm from the environment or prevent its spread.
 Read the full article.